 What Does Thurisaz Mean In a Rune Reading?

 Thurisaz is strongly associated with Thor, and as such has a strong protective energy.
-If you’ve ever walked up on a thorny hedge, where sharp spikes stud every stem, you know what type of protection it provides - a determined person might push their way through, but it’s going to be a painful, bloody process.
+If you’ve ever walked up on a thorny hedge, where sharp spikes stud every stem, you know what type of protection it provides – a determined person might push their way through, but it’s going to be a painful, bloody process.
+This is why some people wear Thurisaz as a protective pendant.

 In the sense of giant, Thurisaz can indicate the presence of strong, powerful emotions.
 Uncontrollable anger and upset can cause damage, to ourselves and to other people.
 Thurisaz teaches us to direct that aggressive energy into ways that benefit the people we care about.